conduktor/conduktor-docs/docs/platform/miscellaneous/data-security.md

 - Segment:
   - We collect your email address so that we can engage with you directly through our support software (Intercom).
   - We also capture anonymized information about which pages have been seen, or which button was clicked.
-This allows us to improve the user experience of Conduktor.
+This allows us to improve the user experience when navigating Conduktor.
+- Sentry:
-- Sentry: only in case of errors, we send the error to Sentry to provide us visibility, if a feature is broken.
+  - Only in case of errors, we send the error to Sentry to provide us visibility of a broken feature.
+- Datadog:
+  - Provides insight into front-end performance issues that impact our users.

 ## Login / Licenses